edurojasr/p5/docs/tutorials/strings and drawing text.rst

 	if __name__ == '__main__':
 		run()

 The character by character method also allows us to display text along a curve.
 Before we move on to letters, let's first look at how we would draw a series of boxes along a curve.
-This example makes heavy use of Trignometry.
+This example makes heavy use of Trigonometry.

 .. image:: ./strings_and_drawing_text-res/boxes.jpg
    :align: center